HelenQuang/Lyrics-Search/readme.md

 ## Project Specifications

-- Display UI with song/artist input
+- Display UI with song/artist/lyrics input
-- Fetch songs/artists and put in DOM
+- Fetch songs/artists/lyrics and put in DOM
-- Add pagination
-- Add get lyrics functionality and display in DOM
+- Pop up another browser to see more information about the song